Plain English Breakdown

 - Franchise Tax Board

-- A state agency that collects taxes from businesses and individuals in California.
+- A state agency that collects taxes and enforces tax laws.

 - Tax-exempt status

-- When an organization does not have to pay certain types of taxes because it serves a public or charitable purpose.
+- When an organization does not have to pay certain taxes because it serves a public purpose.

 Limits and Unknowns

-- The bill does not specify what happens if the Franchise Tax Board decides to keep an organization's tax-exempt status.
+- The bill does not specify what happens if the board decides to keep an exemption for reasons other than those listed.